 - (a) fault rectification work that is undertaken at a time or date subsequent to any initial fault response and restoration activities

 - (b) routine inspection

-- (c) functional and intrusive testing of assets, plant and equipment including critical spares and equipment
+- (c) functional and intrusive testing of assets,

+plant and equipment including critical spares

+and equipment

 - (d) helicopter, vehicle and foot patrols, including negotiation of landowner access

 - (e) asset surveys

 - (f) environmental response

 - (g) painting of network assets

 - (h) outdoor and indoor maintenance of substations, including weed and vegetation clearance, lawn mowing and fencing

-- (i) maintenance of access tracks, including associated security structures and weed and vegetation clearance
+- maintenance of access tracks, including associated security structures and weed and vegetation clearance

 - (j) customer-driven maintenance

 - (k) notices issued

-S

-SAE 3100

-means Standard on Assurance Engagements 3100 - Compliance Engagements, issued by the External Reporting Board in October 2014 and incorporating amendments up to August 2014 under s 24(1)(b) of the Financial Reporting Act 1993

-Guidance note: (refer to clause 1.4.1($\frac{89}{9}$)-($\frac{109}{9}$))

-Commerce Commission "Input methodologies review final decision - Related party transactions - Final decision and determinations guidance" (21 December 2017), Attachment D notes the process by which materials are incorporated by reference in this determination.

-SAIDI (System Average Interruption Duration Index)

-means the average forced sustained interruption duration per connection point served per year, measured in minutes.
-Connection point numbers are to be the average for the disclosure year means system average interruption duration index values based on Class B (planned interruptions on the network) and Class C (unplanned interruptions on the network)

-SAIDI values

-SAIFI (System Average Interruption Frequency Index)

-means the average forced sustained interruption frequency per connection point served per year, measured in frequency per year.
-Connection point numbers are to be the average for the disclosure year means system average interruption frequency index values based on Class B (planned interruptions on the network) and Class C (unplanned interruptions on the network)
+S SAE 3100 means Standard on Assurance Engagements 3100 - Compliance Engagements, issued by the External Reporting Board in October 2014 and incorporating amendments up to August 2014 under s 24(1)(b) of the Financial Reporting Act 1993 Guidance note: (refer to clause 1.4.1(9)-(10)) Commerce Commission "Input methodologies review final decision - Related party transactions - Final decision and determinations guidance" (21 December 2017), Attachment D notes the process by which materials are incorporated by reference in this determination.
+SAIDI (System Average Interruption Duration Index) means the average forced sustained interruption duration per connection point served per year, measured in minutes.
+Connection point numbers are to be the average for the disclosure year SAIDI value means the system average interruption duration index value for interruptions and successive interruptions based on Class B (planned interruptions on the network) and Class C (unplanned interruptions on the network) SAIFI (System Average Interruption Frequency Index) means the average forced sustained interruption frequency per connection point served per year, measured in frequency per year.
+Connection point numbers are to be the average for the disclosure year SAIFI value means the system average interruption frequency index value for interruptions or successive interruptions based on Class B (planned interruptions on the network) and Class C (unplanned interruptions on the network)

-SAIFI values

-Secondary assets

-means network assets, including ripple injection systems, SCADA, protection relays and telecommunications systems, that do not carry the energy that is distributed to consumers means, in respect of an aspect of an EDB's performance in supplying electricity distribution services, a numerical rating from 1 to 5, with '1' being the lowest rating and '5' being the highest rating
+Secondary assets means network assets, including ripple injection systems, SCADA, protection relays and telecommunications systems, that do not carry the energy that is distributed to consumers Self-assessment rating means, in respect of an aspect of an EDB 's performance in supplying electricity distribution services , a numerical rating from 1 to 5, with '1' being the lowest rating and '5' being the highest rating Service interruptions and emergencies In relation to expenditure, means operational expenditure where the primary driver is an unplanned instantaneous event or incident that impairs the normal operation of network assets.

-Self-assessment rating

-Service interruptions and emergencies

-In relation to expenditure, means operational expenditure where the primary driver is an unplanned instantaneous event or incident that impairs the normal operation of network assets.
 This relates to reactive work (either temporary or permanent) undertaken in the immediate or short term in response to an unplanned event.
 Includes back-up assistance required to restore supply, repair leaks or make safe.
 It also includes operational support such as mobile generation used during the outage or emergency response.
-It also includes any necessary response to events arising in the transmission system.
+It also includes any necessary response to events arising in the transmission system .
 It does not include expenditure on activities performed proactively to mitigate the impact such an event would have should it occur.
-Planned follow-up activities resulting from an event which were unable to be permanently repaired in the short term are to be included under routine and corrective maintenance and inspection means a network asset used by more than one consumer in order to receive electricity lines services means assets connected to the network for use by only 1 connecting consumer in order to receive electricity lines services
+Planned follow-up activities resulting from an event which were unable to be permanently repaired in the short term are to be included under routine and corrective maintenance and inspection Shared asset means a network asset used by more than one consumer in order to receive electricity lines services Sole use assets means assets connected to the network for use by only 1 connecting consumer in order to receive electricity lines services